ctools/ctools/doc/source/users/tutorials/iact_analysis/simulation.rst

 ------------------------------------------------
 On default, :ref:`ctobssim` builds a new observation container by querying relevant user parameters.
-In case an observation XML container is already in place, the hidden parameter ``inobs`` can be specified (:ref:`see here how to create an observation container <sec_analysis>`).
+In case an observation XML container is already in place, the hidden parameter ``inobs`` can be specified (:ref:`see here how to create an observation container <sec_iact_analysis>`).
 It might be useful to run :ref:`ctselect` beforehand to ensure that the simulation knows about energy thresholds, field of view, etc. If an unselected observation container is used, the simulation tool will query for global energy boundaries and a global RoI radius.
 The following example illustrates the usage of an already selected observation container.